What causes a stroke?

 Other risk factors include a previous stroke or TIA, high blood pressure, high cholesterol, heart disease, diabetes, and sickle cell disease.

 How are strokes diagnosed?

 If you have symptoms of a stroke or TIA, your doctor may do the following to reach a diagnosis:

 - Have imaging tests done

-Our stroke center team is equipped to perform a full range of diagnostic tests to determine the exact cause of a stroke.
+Our team at the Petznick Stroke Center is equipped to perform a full range of diagnostic tests to determine the exact cause of a stroke 24 hours a day, seven days a week.
 Common diagnostic tests include:

 - Carotid ultrasound

 - Magnetic resonance imaging (MRI)

 - Electroencephalogram (EEG)